 Which graduate program should I apply to?

 There are several ways to join MPI-SWS as a doctoral student.
-If you know that you want to work with MPI-SWS faculty, you should apply directly to us.
-If you are unsure, especially about the research area you would like to work in, we encourage you to also apply to the other programs at the same time.
+If you know that you want to work with MPI-SWS faculty, you should apply directly to the MPI-SWS program.
+If you are unsure, especially about the research area you would like to work in, we encourage you to also apply to CS@Max Planck and IMPRS-TRUST.

 Do I get a degree from MPI-SWS?